-Business Process Outsourcing Research Note
+Business Process Outsourcing Research Report

 THE BIG PICTUREBusiness Process Outsourcing (“BPO”) is a large and growing market for solutions designed to streamline, improve or replace an existing non-core business function.
 In this report, we provide an overview of the BPO landscape and guidance on what BPO sectors we find interesting.
 This is report is intended as a primer on BPO and our goal is to follow-up with additional reports on specific horizontal and vertical sections that warrant a “deeper dive”.
 For the purposes of this preliminary report, we have de-emphasized the IT Outsourcing arena within BPO as we feel it is a large enough market that it merits a separate discussion.

 BPO YESTERDAY, TODAY AND TOMMOROWBusiness Process Outsourcing (“BPO”) is an all-encompassing term which essentially describes any delegation of certain business processes of an organization to external service providers.
 BPO services benefit a wide range of companies – both large companies and SMBs – and span a wide range of offerings, including back office, middle office and customer facing services for both knowledge-based processes and transactional processes.
 Typically, a company’s contracted BPO services include the administration of processes that are “core” to business operations, but processes which do not represent the business’s primary revenue or value-generating focus.
 This means that BPO services can encompasses the hardware, software, as well as staffing components that are required to run an entire business service or set of services – but cannot (or, rather, should not) relate to the businesses’ “special sauce.”
 Companies use BPO offerings to realize economies of scale, gain access to technology infrastructure without the need to develop solutions in-house, and achieve the ability to focus on core, revenue-generating business functions.
 BPO changes the operating models of companies by moving a predefined set of activities and outcomes to an external provider.